No sign of peace for Turkey's Kurds after Erdogan victory

 SILVAN, Turkey (Reuters) - The shepherd’s widow no longer asks God for peace.

-Like many Kurds in Turkey’s southeast, Sevgi Gezici, 22, believed President Tayyip Erdogan might relent in a clampdown against Kurdish militants after his party won back its majority in an election in November.
+Like many Kurds in Turkey’s southeast, Sevgi Gezici, 22, believed President Tayyip Erdogan would relent in a violent clampdown against Kurdish militants after his party won back its majority in an election in November.

 “I used to pray for peace, for God to help Turks and Kurds,” said Gezici cradling their two-year-old daughter beneath her husband’s portrait, which was covered in a thin scarf.